research41/stata-mcp/README.md

 - **When Python is Missing**: If no Python installation is found, the extension uses uv to create a virtual environment and install dependencies
 - **When Python < 3.11**: If your system Python is older than 3.11, uv is used to manage a local Python installation
 - **For Dependency Management**: All Python package installations use uv for faster installation times
+- **Automatic Fallback**: If uv installation fails, the extension attempts to use pip as a fallback
+- **Manual Override**: You can specify a custom Python path in settings if needed

 You can control uv usage with the `stata-vscode.useUvForPython` setting (default: true).

 **No Action Required**: Everything is handled automatically - the extension will download and use uv as needed without any manual steps from you.

 **Performance Improvement**: Package installation with uv can be 10-100x faster than with pip, reducing the initial setup time significantly.

+**Trouble with uv?** See the [Troubleshooting](#common-installation-issues) section for guidance on resolving uv-related issues.

 ## Usage